Pain in PD

 Dr. Fleisher received her medical degree from the Feinberg School of Medicine at Northwestern University.
 She completed her neurology and global health equities residencies, movement disorders fellowship and masters in clinical epidemiology at the University of Pennsylvania.

 If you have questions about how to join this PD ExpertBriefing, by phone or online, please see our PD ExpertBriefing FAQ.

 Are you a health care professional seeking continuing education units?
 CEUs are provided via PDF’s sponsorship of the American Society on Aging.
 When registering for this PD ExpertBriefing, please be sure to indicate interest in CEUs.
 Health professionals have 30 days in which to view the live or recorded seminar and apply for CEUs.
-It may take an additional 30 days to process CEUs.
+Please note the deadline for CEU applications for this seminar has now passed.

 Browse our library of past seminars and watch them at any time to learn more about nutrition, the PD pipeline and other topics.

 This series has been made possible by educational grants from AbbVie, Inc., ACADIA Pharmaceuticals Inc. and Lundbeck LLC.